 For NR V2X UE with two transmit antenna connectors in closed-loop spatial multiplexing scheme, the minimum output power is defined as the sum of the mean power at each transmit connector in one sub-frame (1 ms).
 The minimum output power shall not exceed the values specified for single carrier.

+For V2X UE supporting Transmit Diversity, if the UE transmits on two antenna connectors at the same time, the minimum output power is defined as the sum of the mean power at each transmit connector in one sub-frame (1ms).
+The minimum output power shall not exceed the values specified for single carrier.